Name day: Latvia

 Celebrations are very much like birthday celebrations.
-It is popular to celebrate name days in one's workplace—usually, the one that has a name day prepares snacks for well-wishers, and during the day colleagues arrive one after another with flowers, sweets and small presents to greet him.
+It is popular to celebrate name days in one's workplace—usually, the person who has a name day prepares snacks for well-wishers, and during the day colleagues arrive one after another with flowers, sweets and small presents to greet them.
 Sometimes, especially in smaller companies, a certain time is set for the main celebrations.
 It is normal to come to a name day celebration without an invitation.
 At school one is expected to arrive with candy for classmates and teachers.
 Celebrating name days at home is similar to celebrating a birthday, although it may vary depending on the period of time between one's birthday and name day; usually, one will eat cake with household members and receive presents.

 Some families may even celebrate their name days more than their birthdays if the name day falls on a date during a much nicer season.
-For example: they are more likely to organise a big party for a name day that falls in the summer months- than a birthday during the months with bad weather (late autumn or winter).
+For example: they are more likely to organise a big party for a name day that falls in the summer months than a birthday during the months with bad weather (late autumn or winter).

-Mexico and Latin America
+Latin America

-The onomastico in Latin America is the day on which, according to Catholic saint worship, is the feast of the saint in honor of which someone was named.
-It is very common for this term to be used as a synonym for birthdays, but this word refers to the list of the names of the saint, so they are not synonymous.
-Although (especially years before) by popular tradition the newborn son was named with the name that the Catholic saint indicated for that day, not always the day of someone's birthday coincides with the day of his name.
-In this way, women called "Rosa" could celebrate their name on the day of Saint Rose of Viterbo in Italy, Saint Rose Philippine Duchesne in France or Saint Rose of Lima on 23 August in Peru, women called "Mercedes" celebrate it on 24 September as well as men called "Joseph" celebrate it on 19 March, regardless of whether or not they were born on those dates.
+The onomástico or onomástica in Latin America is the feast of the saint in honor of which someone was named.
+It is very common for this term to be used as a synonym for birthdays, but this word refers to the list of the names of the saints, so they are not synonymous.
+Although (especially years before) by popular tradition the newborn son was named with the name that the Catholic saint indicated for that day, the day of someone's birthday does not always coincide with the day of his name.
+In this way, women called "Rosa" could celebrate their name on the day of Saint Rose of Viterbo in Italy, Saint Rose Philippine Duchesne in France or Saint Rose of Lima on 23 August in Peru; women called "Mercedes" celebrate on 24 September, and men called "Joseph" celebrate on 19 March, regardless of whether or not they were born on those dates.
 For the devout their saint day can be more important and significant than their own birthday.